Chris Watson (musician): Personal life

-Watson attended Rowlinson School and Stannington College (now part of Sheffield College), both in Sheffield.
+Watson was raised in the Sheffield suburb of Totley and attended Rowlinson School and Stannington College (now part of Sheffield College), both in Sheffield.
 He is married to Maggie, who appeared momentarily on-screen with him in episode 3 of Autumnwatch 2010.
+Watson now lives in Northumberland.

-He is a Policy & Enterprise Fellow at Durham University's Institute of Advanced Study.
+Watson was a Policy & Enterprise Fellow at Durham University's Institute of Advanced Study from December 2012 to May 2013.

-On 26 August 2019, he appeared on the podcast Trees A Crowd with David Oakes.